freeCodeCamp/2018-online-jamstack-hackathon/teams.md

     - Teammate Name (@discordUserProfileName)
 * Seeking Teammates: Yes/No
 * [Project URL](https://github.com/your-profile/your-project-name)
-* Project Name (ok to say "coming soon" and update it later)
+* Project Name (ok to say tbd and update later)
+### Project Q&A:
+1. What are you going to build?
+// your answer here
+2. Which APIs do you plan to use?
+(You can use any APIs, not just Hackathon sponsor APIs.)
+// your answer here
+3. What is your plan to execute this idea?
+// your answer here

 ***
 ```